Mila-1111/Hello-World/README.md

 # AI B Portfolio
 This portfolio explores how AI and human collaboration can bring a new perspective to cultural heritage objects.
-Tools used include ChatGPT 5 and Kling AI.
+Tools used: ChatGPT 5, Kling AI, Pollo 2.5 and Pollo 3.0